Welcome to GEMINI!

-GEnetics of Male INfertility Initiative (GEMINI) was established to map the genetic architecture of severe male infertility
+Mapping the genetic architecture of severe male infertility

 Male infertility due to spermatogenic failure is a common disorder found in 1% of men.
 Although the contribution of genetic predisposition is considered to be substantial, the genetic causes of severe male infertility have largely remained elusive.
 It is feasible that rare patient-specific mutations across a multitude of genes essential for germ cell development may lead to the manifestation of the disease.
-GEMINI, a multi-center study comprised of andrology investigators from 20 centers in nine countries, has recruited a cohort of 1850 patients and over 2000 controls to date (Spring 2021).

 Current ongoing research activities are predominantly focused on identifying and describing the genetic composition of non-obstructive azoospermia (NOA) as the most severe type of male infertility.
 Whole-exome sequencing approach is applied to identify rare genetic alterations among the cases followed by variant prioritization and functional validation of most relevant findings.
-The long-term goals of GEMINI project include expanding the network and research interest to other types of male but also female infertility phenotypes.
+GEMINI has lead or contributed to the discovery of over 30 genes associated with male infertility over the past 6 years, reported in over 15 peer-reviewed publications.

 Population sampling probability (PSAP)